twome/mane/docs/tasks.md

 - FEAT 1: proper icon

-- FEAT 1: maybe use BrowserFS to keep track of (and store) asset files in extension? https://github.com/jvilk/BrowserFS

-- FEAT 1: long-term storage of patches in browser to save FS reads and then you'd only need to run the native to refresh them
+- FEAT 2: long-term storage of patches in browser to save FS reads and then you'd only need to run the native to refresh them

 - BUG 1: new patch tries to write to the whole dir!! (fixed?)

+- FEAT 2: maybe use BrowserFS to keep track of (and store) asset files in extension? https://github.com/jvilk/BrowserFS

 - FEAT 2: on server start, recurse all dirs with lstat, find any news or last-modifieds later than the last cache date. add them to the invalids list.